astrikas/exercise-6-astrikas/README.md

 NOTES: The user cannot access anything, even via magic link without beign logged in\*\*\*

+- I asked a friedn who works in web development to spend soem tiem with me on a sunday to walk through how you would structure a project of this size and go about completing it.
+They also helped me work through some parts that I was confused on.

 # Exercise #6: Watch Party 2: The Single Page Experience

 10 points